ggonnella/prenacs/docs/usage.md

 ### Input entities provided as a set of identifiers

-If the input entities are specified as a set of entity IDs, the ``ids`` subcommand of ``pvb-batch-compute`` is used.
+If the input entities are specified as a set of entity IDs, the ``ids`` subcommand of ``prenacs-batch-compute`` is used.
 In this case the filename of the IDs file must be provided.

 The file shall be either a list of entity IDs, with one ID per line, or a tabular file, in which the entity IDs are contained in a column.
-In the second case, the 1-based column number is also specified to ``pvb-batch-compute``.
+In the second case, the 1-based column number is also specified to ``prenacs-batch-compute``.

 The IDs are passed to the plugin ``compute()`` function as argument, and are used as first column of the output.